TheoKanning/crossword/README.md

 ## Features
 * Save and load in-progress crosswords
 * UI for adding letters and blocks
+* Edit in across or down mode (press shift to switch)
-* Automatic word suggestions (dictionary not included)
+* Word suggestions (dictionary not included)
+* Automatic puzzle generator

 ## Installing and Running